Gospel of Glory

 "Bauckham offers a series of probing essays on the Gospel of John and its theology.
 They display the qualities that mark all of Bauckham's scholarship: a mastery of the field, an attention to exegetical detail, theological sophistication, and an independent judgment in constructive dialogue with an impressive array of Johannine scholars.
 Written in an accessible way, these essays will introduce Bauckham to those who do not know his work as they continue his stimulating contribution to the conversation about the elusive but engaging Gospel of John."

-Harold W. Attridge, Sterling Professor of Divinity, Yale Divinity School
+Harold W. Attridge, Yale Divinity School

 "These studies on the Gospel of John combine close attention to the details of the text with an open sympathy for its themes and emphases.
 They are models of theological exegesis."